-Tunica mucosa: Urothelion of 4–5 cell layers which encloses a stellar lumen
+Tunica mucosa: Urothelium of 4–5 cell layers which encloses a stellar lumen

 - Tela submucosa or Lamina propria: loose connective tissue

-- Tunica muscularis: spirally organised muscular tissues which are responsible for the peristalsis.
-It is again divided into:
+- Tunica muscularis: spirally organized muscular tissues that are responsible for peristalsis.
+It is further divided into:

-- Tunica adventitia: connective tissue layer in which the blood and nerve vessels are located
+- Tunica adventitia: connective tissue layer containing blood and nerve vessels

-Peristaltic movements of the hollow organ are possible through the Tunica muscularis, so that the urine can also be transported in other body positions than standing in the direction towards the urinary bladder.
+Peristaltic movements of the hollow organ are possible through the Tunica muscularis, so that urine can be transported in other body positions other than just when standing in the direction of the urinary bladder.
 The peristaltic wave takes place 1–4 times per minute.
-Through relaxation, the urine is absorbed in the ureter and is transported caudally through the contraction of the wall.
+Through relaxation, urine is absorbed in the ureter and is transported caudally through the contraction of the walls.

 Vascular supply of the ureter

-The supply is assured by small branches of the surrounding arteries or the Rami ureterici which arise from the arteries in the surroundings.
+The supply is assured by the small branches of the surrounding arteries, which arise from the surrounding arteries.
 The following arteries are involved:

-The venous return passes the veins which run analogically along the arteries and also have the same name.
+The venous return passes the veins, which run analogically along the arteries, which also have the same name.

-The muscle contraction of the ureters is caused by the pacemaker cells of the renal pelvis calicopelvic system, so that the ureters contract from cranial to caudal and transport the urine in the direction of the urinary bladder.
+The muscle contractions of the ureters are caused by pacemaker cells of the renal pelvis calico pelvic system so that the ureters contract from cranial to caudal and transport urine in the direction of the urinary bladder.

 The vegetative nerve system has the following influence:

-The lymphatic drainage of the left upper ureter takes place in the paraortal lymph nodes and the one of the right upper ureter takes place in the paracaval and in the interortocaval lymph nodes.
-The lower part of the ureter drains its lymph-obliged load in the Nodi lympahtici iliacae et obturatoriae (pelvis lymph nodes).
+The lymphatic drainage of the left upper ureter takes place in the paraortal lymph nodes, and that of the right upper ureter takes place in the paracaval as well as in the interortocaval lymph nodes.
+The lower part of the ureter drains its lymph-obliged load in pelvic lymph nodes.